 Both parties to a divorce enjoy equal rights to community property obtained during their marriage, the ability to ask for a spousal support order, and to retain custody of and support for their shared children.
 That means regardless of whether you had separate accounts during your marriage, or you have no idea how much is in your spouse’s bank account, you both get half unless you reach a different agreement.
 While many divorcing spouses settle the case by agreeing on the eventual outcome, it is not unusual for some issues to be decided by a judge.
 For example, some estranged spouses disagree about the ownership of real estate, family businesses, or bank accounts.
 Mesa courts assume that all assets a couple acquires during their marriage belongs to both parties equally unless it was gifted, inherited, or is co-mingled with separate premarital property.

-The most common source of conflict during a divorce is deciding which parent will retain custody over their children.
+The most common source of conflict an Arizona divorce lawyer faces is deciding which parent will retain custody over their children.
 Local courts no longer presume that a mother would be the best parent of her children.
 Arizona Revised Statutes §25-403 requires a judge to carefully consider children’s best interests when making decisions that may affect their futures.
 For instance, a court will consider:

 - Relationships between parents and their children

 - A child’s ability to adjust to a new home, school, or social circle